sinch/ruby-two-factor-auth/README-part-2.md

-#Number Verification And Two Factor Authentication in an Android App - Part 2
+#Number Verification and Two-Factor Authentication in an Android App - Part 2

-In this part of the tutorial, you will build the Android client app that uses the verification API you built in [part 1](https://www.sinch.com/tutorials/ruby-on-rails-authentication/).
+In this part of the tutorial, you will build an Android client app that uses the verification API you built in [part 1](https://www.sinch.com/tutorials/ruby-on-rails-authentication/).

-Your finished app will look like so
+Your finished app will look like this:

 ![app screen](images/app-screen.png)

 Start by creating a new project in Android Studio.
 I'll call the first activity **GetCodeActivity**.
-In this activity, the user will input their phone number, then you will make a request to your-website.com/generate (from part 1 of this tutorial) to generate a one time code.
+In this activity, the user will input his or her phone number and then you will make a request to your-website.com/generate (from part 1 of this tutorial) to generate a one-time code.

 Start by adding permission to use the internet: